Blog

 Advice is available

 Although you may be disappointed to learn that this spider / thread vein treatment isn’t available on the NHS, we’re more than happy to work with you to find a payment option that works for you.
 If you have private medical insurance with Bupa or AXA, we can help you understand if you are covered for the treatment cost.
 If you do not have this insurance, we may offer a 3 month payment plan - you can see our pricing page for more information.
-To find out more about your options and to help us create a treatment plan tailored to your needs, you can book an initial consultation at either of our London Harley Street, Wimbledon, Cambridge, Birmingham, Maidenhead, Reading or Manchester Pall Mall clinics.
+To find out more about your options and to help us create a treatment plan tailored to your needs, you can book a diagnostic assessment at any of our locations including London Harley Street, Wimbledon, Cambridge, Birmingham, Maidenhead, Reading or Manchester Pall Mall clinics.

 Have your spider veins professionally assessed